MattDoesAThing/yuzu-wiki/FAQ.md

 _yuzu is actively tested and supported on various 64-bit versions of Windows (7 and up), Linux and macOS._

 ### **What are the system requirements for yuzu?**
 _yuzu currently requires a OpenGL 4.3 capable GPU and a CPU that has high single core performance.
-It also requires 4 GB of RAM atleast._
+It also requires a minimum of 4 GB of RAM._

 ### **How do I build yuzu for the OS that I use?**
 _Take a look at the following guides for steps on building yuzu for the following platforms:_